vigneshrdotin/vigneshrdotin.github-io/_posts/2015-09-30-mom-inspiration.md

 ---
-title:  "How Mom teachers her child!"
+title:  "How Mom teach her child!"
 date:   2015-09-30 01:09:00
 description: An true example of hardwork never fails
 ---